Everything that is hidden will unavoidably be brought into the light II

 «Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man to whom the Lord does not impute iniquity, and in whose spirit there is no deceit!» (Psalms, 32:1-2)

-David says that after repentance God’s forgiveness comes into person’s life, his transgressions are forgiven, his iniquities are not imputed to him and his sins are covered.
-David says this person to be blessed.
-One who does not hide an iniquity in his heart is open before God.
+David says that after repentance God’s forgiveness comes into a person’s life, his transgressions are forgiven, his iniquities are not imputed to him, and his sins are covered.
+David says that this person is blessed.
+One who does not hide iniquity in his heart is open before God.
 But there is no forgiveness for the one who does not repent and does not confess his sins to God.

 «If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness» (1 John, 1:9).

-Forgiveness comes as a result of repentance.
-When we do not repent, when we hide sin in our hearts, – all of this affects our health.
+Forgiveness comes as the result of repentance.
+When we do not repent, when we hide sin in our hearts, all of this affects our health.

 «When I kept silent, my bones grew old through my groaning all the day long» (Psalms, 32:3).